-How GDS works with rest of government to make public services simpler and better creating an environment in which working together is the norm.
+How GDS works with rest of government to make public services simpler and better Collaboration is central to this.
+We are committed to creating an environment in which working together is the norm.
 GDS has a role in bringing people together because we believe this is how the biggest savings and improvements happen.